amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

 A type of the form `_` is an anonymous variable type.
 A fresh type inference variable is created and added to the type inference environment (see 14.5) for such a type.

-A type of the form `^ident` is a _statically resolved type variable.
-A fresh type inference variable is created and added to the type inference environment (see 14.5).
-This type variable is tagged with an attribute that indicates that it can be generalized only at `inline` definitions (see 14.6.7).
+A type of the form `^ident` is a `statically resolved type variable`.
+A fresh type inference variable is created and added to the type inference environment (see §14.5).
+This type variable is tagged with an attribute that indicates that it can be generalized only at `inline` definitions (see §14.6.7).
 The same restriction on generalization applies to any type variables that are contained in any type that is equated with the `^ident` type in a type inference equation.